derykmakgill/derykmakgill.github.io/_posts/2020-04-13-bitcoin-takeover.md

 >Oh, of course you're the ones running non-nodes, who want to pretend otherwise, right

 #### 26 December 2015

+Coinbase CEO Brian Armstrong [announces](https://archive.is/PYwTA) they will run Bitcoin XT on their production servers.

 Cobra makes a Github issue to [remove Coinbase from the "choose your wallet" page on Bitcoin.org](https://github.com/bitcoin-dot-org/bitcoin.org/pull/1178) to punish them for running a Bitcoin XT node in addition to their Bitcoin Core node.